sicajc/Personal-notes-for-Computer-architecture/Design_Flow.md

 -  DISCUSS WITH OTHERS
 -  Usually the efficiency of a certain implmentation is dictated by the Algorithm you used.
 -  Algorithm 70% with the RIGHT HW 30%.
 e.g. No one would ever run non-parralizable algorithm on GPU = =, this is handled by OoO CPU.
-However, parrallel algorithm works fine.
+However, parrallel algorithm works fine on GPU but terrible in OoO CPU.
+Use Amdahl's law to first examine the speedup of your design idea you want to scale up.

 ## ASMD(Control)
+- Specify the WORD(Width of your datapath), the WORD is usually determined by the maximum width of the memory.
+For example, MIPS architecture has a 32-bit word.
+Doing so can at least ensure the data can be aligned correctly, also simplify your design if you want to optimize your circuit.
 - Convert the algorithm you just derived to ASMD chart to have a clear view about which components are needed.
 - Also it specifies the states and datapath components needed for further simplification and recombination.
 - At the same time, perform FSM factorization(Partition the main CTR into smaller local CTRs) to further simplify the logic of controller.
+- Using the concept of multi-level FSMs can simplify your design a lot and makes it clear for others and yourself.
 - DISCUSS WITH OTHERS

 ## Microarchitecture
 1. DIFFERENT MICROARCHITECTURE IMPACTS THE PERFORMANCE.
 ## Datapath(Microarchitecture)
+- Data type of your circuit should be determined ahead.
+What kind of data you are processing matters a lot.
+Is it floating point value?
+Fixed-point?
+Or signed integer?
+Unsigned integer? or even binary?

 - Create and DRAW the datapath from the ASMD chart you just derived.
 Visualize the main components needed.(RF)(ALU)(MEM) etc...

 - DEMUX and MUX ,RF, ALU, MEM, PIPE, FIFO, BUF, STACK, Caches ,BUS, SCOREBOARD ,ScratchBoard,EPOCH, MAIN CTR, I/O interfaces, Global CNT, local controllers.